harshsri24/Sundown_Website/README.md

     CSS: Styled for a visually appealing design.
     Bootstrap v.5: Utilized for a responsive and modern layout.
     JavaScript: Added interactivity and dynamic features.
-    Lenis JS: Implemented for smooth and elegant scrolling effects.
+    Lenis & Locomotive JS: Implemented for smooth and elegant scrolling effects.
     Swiper JS: Incorporated for engaging and dynamic sliders.
     GSAP (GreenSock Animation Platform): Powered silky-smooth animations.